17/09/2025

 As my mother gave birth to me and during her convalescence my two brothers (5 years and 18 months) stayed in Salvation Army care and my sister with relatives.
 My oldest brother, who participated in the Abuse in Care Inquiry, came home with an eating disorder and my other brother came home mute and stayed that way for around a year.

 Despite coming into the world at a particularly bad time for my family, in many ways my childhood was charmed.
-I loved the free-range lifestyle and the long days of reckless abandon I enjoyed with my siblings.
-I’d run, bike, skate, climb, kick, swim etc., which I couldn’t get enough of.
-I was an into life kind of kid.
+I loved the free-range lifestyle and long days of reckless abandon I enjoyed with my siblings.
+That abruptly changed in my early teens after one of many traumas that I liken to the straw that broke the camel’s back.

+When my friend turned up with his camera one day, it was at least six months before I picked it up.
 I remember aimlessly wandering around my backyard in the bright sunlight and crouching to snap bees as they landed on the numerous dandelions.
 When I looked through the viewfinder I was awestruck by the beauty and detail that I couldn’t see with the naked eye.

-From that moment I obsessively took photos to try and capture beauty and to manage my low mood.
+From that moment I obsessively took photos to try and capture beauty.
 After a while I progressed to street photography, and then also found the courage to ask people about their lives.
 These positive exchanges felt like a mutual opening of the heart.
 Each time I’d walk away feeling a little more emboldened and connected to the courage and goodness in people.

 It became increasingly clear that while I loved these exchanges, I really wanted to find a way to express my own story.
-When I finally commenced that project, it turned into an outpouring of grief.
-Finding a way to express parts of my life that I’d tried to keep tucked away helped lift a heavy burden.
+When I finally started that project, it turned into an outpouring of grief.
+I think unprocessed trauma sees us increasingly shut down and healing is the process of opening up.
+Not just to beauty, but also to feelings, such as grief, sadness and anger.

 Lynne Warring